 Roll of 100 safety signs for maximum economy

-- 100 signs per roll provides excellent value - just 41p per sign
+- 100 signs per roll provides excellent value - As low as just 41p per sign

 The Health and Safety (Signs and Signals) Regulations 1996